Criminal Justice (Indian TV series): Critical response

-Archika Khurana of The Times of India gave three-and-a-half out of five stars stating "Criminal Justice walks us through a series of events that happen during remand, judicial custody, and hearings, is intriguing and engrossing for most parts."
+Archika Khurana of The Times of India gave 3.5 out of 5 stars stating "Criminal Justice walks us through a series of events that happen during remand, judicial custody, and hearings, is intriguing and engrossing for most parts."
 Sanjukta Sharma of Scroll.in opined "Criminal Justice works because of the story and its two central characters."
-Sana Farzeen writing for The Indian Express says, "Vikrant Massey stands out playing a young boy who suddenly finds himself in a grave situation.
-Pankaj Tripathi once again aces a character with dry humor, making you smirk at his witty lines."
-The critic recommends Criminal Justice for those who like crime-based dramas.
+Sana Farzeen writing for The Indian Express says, "Massey stands out playing a young boy who suddenly finds himself in a grave situation.
+Tripathi once again aces a character with dry humor, making you smirk at his witty lines."
+The critic recommends Criminal Justice for those who like crime- dramas.

-Rohan Naahar of Hindustan Times rates it with three-and-a-half out of five stars and feels that the series being a remake relies on its actors to do the heavy lifting.
-He opines, "Fortunately, Vikrant Massey, Pankaj Tripathi and especially Jackie Shroff, are tremendous."
-Udita Jhunjhunwala, reviewing for The Quint writes "Supporting cast members Saraswat, Rucha Inamdar and Gaurav Dwivedi (as Aditya’s sister and brother-in-law respectively) and Madhurima Roy as the murdered girl are the most convincing."
-Parmita Uniyal of India Today said that "[Jackie]'s performance is one of the high points of the series, something that stays with you," while also saying that "[The show] could have a stronger impact with shorter episodes, crisper editing and right twists and turns."
+Rohan Naahar of Hindustan Times rates it with 3.5 out of 5 stars and feels that the series being a remake relies on its actors to do the heavy lifting.
+He opines, "Fortunately, Massey, Tripathi and especially Shroff, are tremendous."
+Udita Jhunjhunwala, reviewing for The Quint writes "Supporting cast members Saraswat, Inamdar and Dwivedi (as Aditya's sister and brother-in-law respectively) and Roy as the murdered girl are the most convincing."
+Parmita Uniyal of India Today said that "Shroff's performance is one of the high points of the series, something that stays with you," while also saying that "[The show] could have a stronger impact with shorter episodes, crisper editing and right twists and turns."

 Accolades

 Sequels

 On 13 February 2020, Sameer Nair announced a second installment of Criminal Justice, with Pankaj Saraswat, Raaj Gopal Iyer, Pankaj Tripathi, Anupriya Goenka, Mita Vashisht reprising their roles from their first season, whereas Jisshu Sengupta and Kirti Kulhari joined the new cast.
 The series was released through Disney+ Hotstar on 24 December 2020.

-The third installment was released on 26th August 2022 with Pankaj Tripathi and Shweta Basu Prasad in the lead roles.
+The third installment was released on 26 August 2022 with Pankaj Tripathi and Shweta Basu Prasad in the lead roles.
 Pankaj Tripathi and Khushboo Atre would be reprising their roles from previous 2 seasons, whereas Purab Kohli, Swastika Mukherjee, Adinath Kothare, Kalyanee Mulay, Aaditya Gupta, Deshna Dugad and Aatm Prakash Mishra are new addition to the cast.

+The 4th season was released on 30 May 2025.